Perplexity: The Standard Metric for Evaluating Language Models

 • Q(w)Q(w): model's predicted probability of word ww

 The key relationship is: H(P,Q)H(P)H(P, Q) \geq H(P).
 Cross-entropy is always at least as large as entropy.
-The gap between them, called KL divergence, measures exactly how much our model's predictions differ from reality.
+This inequality holds because using the "wrong" distribution QQ for encoding is never better than using the true distribution PP. The gap between them, called KL divergence, measures exactly how much our model's predictions differ from reality.

 Think of it this way: